The WHY in Business Processes: Discovery of Causal Execution Dependencies

-To ensure the soundness of the resulting view with respect to the highlighting of causal execution dependencies, application of the above steps should conform to the following requirements: \begin{itemize}[topsep=2pt,leftmargin=*] \item R1: For any case where a directly-follows relation $A \rightarrow B$ in the BP doesn't coincide with a causal execution dependence $A \xrightarrow{c} B$ in the CBP (i.e., the execution of $B$ is caused by some other activity $A'$ in the CBP).
-Here, the highlighting should both denote the directly-follows relation as \emph{not} being causal, and also denote the relation $A' \xrightarrow{c} B$. \item R2: For any case where a directly-follows relation $A \rightarrow B$ in the BP coincides with a causal execution dependence $A \xrightarrow{c} B$ in the CBP, the highlighting denotes the directly-follows relation as being also a causal execution dependence. \end{itemize}
+To ensure the soundness of the resulting view with respect to the highlighting of causal execution dependencies, \chadded[id=add]{the} application of the above steps should conform to the following requirements: \begin{itemize}[topsep=2pt,leftmargin=*] \item R1: For any case where a directly-follows relation $A \rightarrow B$ in the BP does \chdeleted[id=del]{n't}\chadded[id=add]{not} coincide with a causal execution dependence $A \xrightarrow{c} B$ in the CBP (i.e., the execution of $B$ is caused by some other activity $A'$ in the CBP)\chdeleted[id=del]{.
+Here}, the highlighting \chdeleted[id=del]{should both denote}\chadded[id=add]{denotes both} the directly-follows relation as \emph{not} being causal, and also \chdeleted[id=del]{denote} the relation $A' \xrightarrow{c} B$. \item R2: For any case where a directly-follows relation $A \rightarrow B$ in the BP coincides with a causal execution dependence $A \xrightarrow{c} B$ in the CBP, the highlighting denotes the directly-follows relation as being also a causal execution dependence. \end{itemize}

 Next, we detail each of the steps in our method.